 - Responses of fish (e.g. growth, reproduction, community assemblages) to remedial actions at selected sewage treatment plants in the Grand River.

-- Development and application of effects-directed assessments for for estrogenic, androgenic and anti-androgenic compounds.
+- Development and application of effects-directed assessments.

 - Modelling the fate and effects of contaminants in complex watersheds.

 - Development of innovative treatment technologies, i.e. nanowire membranes.